rthatcher/ibm-blockchain.github.io/_pages/13_Interacting with your blockchain Paid.md

     ```bash
 		composer network ping -c CARD_NAME
     ```
+### 7. Develop and Deploy business networks from the CLI

+If you'd prefer to develop your applications locally, we recommend spending some more time on the Hyperledger Composer documentation, and exploring the Development Environment install instructions.
+You can install a VSCode Extension for Composer, and use CLI commands to package up what you create into a .BNA file (Business Network Archive file).
+These files can be imported into Playground to easily deploy them to your cloud environment.

 ## Congratulations!
 You've got a full development environment up and running!
 Go create something exciting with IBM Blockchain!